parrt/msds501/labs/hello.md

 hello.py
 ```

-You verify that you have created the Python script properly by typing the following at the command line:
+You can verify that you have created the Python script properly by typing the following at the command line:

 ```bash
 $ cat hello.py